Pandalism/pandalism.github.io/_posts/2020-11-15-moving-to-sql.md

 On initial install, the window pops up and makes you write the root password (with some pretty high security requirements to boot) and the port and then... that's it.
 Its running, in theory.
 But alas, even after getting the official MariaDB python connector, every attempt to connect through my local python notebook was being outright rejected.
 Luckily, per chance I was also SSH'd into the NAS at the same time, and there I tried running a simple python connection and outputting the result to the bash shell, and surprisingly, it worked.

 Well clearly it was a permissions issue, and it was only allowing localhost connections.
-I was a bit stumped here as I hadn't ever delt with managing SQL server permissions before without a GUI, but then it clicked that considering the usual Synology software paradigm, this was likely meant to be a database for a local website, and sure enough, after installing PHPmyadmin from the app store, and it asked me for the MariaDB login details, and I could easily add a new user without the localhost restriction.
+I was a bit stumped here as I hadn't ever delt with managing SQL server permissions before without a GUI, but then it clicked that considering the usual software available in Synology, this was likely meant to be a database for a local website/wordpress; sure enough, I installed PHPmyadmin from the app store, and it asked me for the MariaDB login details, and I could easily add a new user without the localhost restriction.

 {% assign img_array = "mariadb.png|mariadb2.png|error.png" | split: "|" %}